 Science has given wings to many fields, and sports are amongst them.
 Have you ever thought of the slow-motion view of a batsman hitting a ball with his bat? or how about the minute judgments in football matches whether a goal has been scored or not? or what about watching an athlete running a marathon with the help of prosthetics?
-It all has happened with the introduction of latest technologies in the sports world.
+It all has happened with the introduction of the latest technologies in the sports world.
 These evolutions have made sports more compelling and enchanting both for performers as well as spectators.
 Here are the top five evolutions that have unquestionably revolutionized the world of sports.
 Have a look-

 Artificial limbs or Prosthesis is a device that can substitute damaged body parts of living beings or can be applied as a body part that is undeveloped.
 Manufactured with lighter materials (such as Carbon Fibre), these prosthetics have given a golden opportunity to athletes who have lost their body parts and still want to perform in sports.
 Through artificial limbs, a handicapped may live a normal life, performing their entire task by own and even participate in adventurous sports.
 Participants in mega-events such as Paralympic Games have been using this for competing in the event.

 Used for the first time in the FIFA World Cup of 2014, GLT has been specifically designed by a German company Cairos Technologies AG and Addidas to aid in the judgment of goal scored in significant football matches.
 The technology works on the principle of the magnetic field.
 If the ball crossed the goal line, the sensor placed in the goal post area detects the deflection in the magnetic field generated in the particular section.
-The signals are conveyed to referee’s watch after which he declares the final decision.
+The signals are conveyed to the referee’s watch after which he declares the final decision.

 Spidercam offers a bird’s eye view of the action as well as significant pictures of the events unravelling in the middle from close.
 Invented in 1984 after the Skycam, spider camera provides a clear vision of arenas where the events are held.
 The system has four motorized winches at each corner, located at the base of the covered area.
 These winches control a Kevlar Cable which is connected to a gyro-stabilized camera carrier termed as "Dolly".
 Fiber optic cables are attached to the Kevlar cables to carry commands to the camera & the remote head, which helps in bringing the camera's high definition signal back to the control station.
 It has been widely used in sports such as the Rugby Union, Tennis, NFL, Swimming and Volleyball as well as non-sporting events.